Awedtan/gitcommando/README.md

 # gitcommando

-Removes most of the mentions and dms the bot sends
+Removes most of the mentions and dms the bot sends because I found them annoying